HR-222 Payroll Deductions

 Contributions to the UM Retirement, Disability and Death Benefit Plan:

-All full-time benefit eligible employees will be required to contribute to the UM Retirement, Disability and Death Benefit Plan.
+All Fully Benefit Eligible Academic Appointments and all Regular administrative, service and support staff will be required to contribute to the UM Retirement, Disability and Death Benefit Plan.
 Employees will be required to contribute 1 percent of the first $50,000 of eligible salary earned in a calendar year and 2 percent of any eligible salary earned in excess of $50,000 in a calendar year.
 Employee contributions will be deducted from employee payroll on a pre-tax basis.

 Optional deductions which an employee may authorize withheld from payroll earnings include: premiums and contributions to insurance and benefit plans approved by the Board of Curators; parking fees; United Way contributions; union dues; development fund; and credit union payments.
 Contact the Payroll Office for a schedule of deduction dates.